 The Sarnafil Solution

 Sarnafil was ultimately selected by Sea World because of several major advantages – its attractive appearance, low maintenance characteristics, performance record and its competitive cost.
-Since its installation, Sea World officials have been so pleased with the aesthetics and performance of the Sarnafil roofing system and Sea World logo that they have specified Sarnafil for the roof of the new manatee attraction which will be constructed in 1993.
-Another Sarnafil success.
+Since its installation, Sea World officials have been so pleased with the aesthetics and performance of the Sarnafil roofing system and Sea World logo that they specified Sarnafil for the roof of the manatee attraction.